 During the Christmas market cruises season, ships sailing to destinations are festively decked-out.
 Sometimes, a decorated tree sits in the reception area or lounge.
 Occasionally, a gingerbread house, surrounded by seasonal sweets, is laid out at the main door.

 There might be a Christmas party with musicians onboard or a party with a passenger sing-along.
 On more than one occasion, Santa has surprised cruisers.
 Also, I don’t recall any Christmas river cruises in which a little “gift” from Santa or his elves had not been left in the cabin.

 My Favorite Christmas Markets

-Nuremberg’s Christmas market, anchored by a massive tannenbaum and a Gothic cathedral, is probably the most renown in Germany, the country in which so many of the season’s traditions started.
+Many of the season’s traditions started in Germany.
+Nuremberg’s Christmas market, anchored by a massive tannenbaum and a Gothic cathedral, is probably the most renown in Germany.
 I find the Nuremberg market to be more expensive compared to others in Germany; even the internationally known Nuremberg lebkuchen is more expensive in Nuremberg than in other towns.

 On Christmas river cruises I love the markets in Bamberg and Regensburg where their “platz” are hugged by narrow, picturesque alleyways.
-While Bamberg is known for its smoked beer (yes, you read that correctly), Regensburg is known for a German food-favorite, sausages (in fact, the oldest sausage kitchen in Germany sits near the river-cruise ship dock).
-To me, it’s more fun, however, to buy sausages from one of the many restaurants around town that feature sausage platters and beer made on-site.
+While Bamberg is known for its smoked beer (yes, you read that correctly), Regensburg is known for a German food-favorite, sausages.
+In fact, the oldest sausage kitchen in Germany sits near the river-cruise ship dock.
+To me, however, it’s more fun to buy sausages from one of the many restaurants around town that feature sausage platters and beer made on-site.